jpswade/jpswade.github.io/_posts/2018-04-19-story-points-baseline.md

 That means little stories and often.
 Avoid the temptation to take on too much in one go.
 This is not sustainable.

 We don't need to get it all right from the beginning, we don't need to build it all at once.
-This is how you show progress and maintain momentum.
+A little and often is how you show progress and maintain momentum.

 There's some really good advice out there on shaping stories, including the ["INVEST" mnemonic](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).